-To illustrate our behavioural foundations in practice, we implemented multiplayer multimodal wrappers atop of the two commercial single player games illustrated in Figure 1: Warcraft III (a command and control strategy game) and The Sims (a simulation game).
+To illustrate our behavioural foundations in practice, we implemented multiplayer multimodal wrappers atop of the two commercial single-player games, illustrated in Figure 1: Warcraft III (a command-and-control strategy game) and The Sims (a simulation game).
 We chose to use existing games for three reasons.
-First, they provide a richness and depth of game play that could not be realistically achieved in a research prototype.
-Second, our focus is on designing rich multimodal interactions; this is where we wanted to concentrate our efforts rather than on a fully functional game system.
-Finally, we could explore the effects of multimodal input on different game genres simply by wrapping different commercial products.
-The two games we chose are described below.
+First, they provide a richness and depth of gam eplay that could not be realistically achieved in a research prototype.
+Second, our focus is on designing rich multimodal interactions; this is where we wanted to concentrate our efforts rather than on a fully using gesture and speech input

 Figure 1.
-Two People Interacting with (left) Warcraft III, (right) The Sims
+Two people interacting with Warcraft III (left); The Sims game system (right).